HazemBittar/behavior-strategy-implementation/4-kyu/README.md

 ## Notes

-* By practice this keta helped my to know about RegEx to conver string to camel case.
+* By practice this kata helped my to know about RegEx to convert string to camel case.